MySQL's event_scheduler feature does not automatically activate events during failover.

 ON

-Example of an event that puts the current time in a column every minute:
+Example of an event that inserts the current time into a "minutes" column:

 In a replication configuration, when an event is created on the writer side, the event status will be as follows: